 Sunday, August 28, 2016

-Cuisine: Georgia's Declectable Adjarian Khachapuri
+Cuisine: Republic of Georgia's Delectable Adjarian Khachapuri

 The pursuit for the ultimate comfort food is an endeavor mankind has engaged in since the dawn of cooking.
 The archetypal dish should be delectably savory, overwhelmingly filling, and most importantly - simple.
 As a food fanatic growing up in a culinary-crazed family, I've been exceptionally fortunate to sink my teeth into a vast variety of different comfort foods from around the globe.
 However, it wasn't until my recent adventures in Georgia and Armenia that I came across a dish that satisfies every possible requirement for providing complete gluttonous satisfaction.
 Having only vaguely heard the name in cuisine and culture circles back at home, my travels through the Caucasus eventually brought me face-to-face with the omnipresent khachapuri, in all its different regional forms and flavors.
 Literally meaning "cheese bread" in the Georgian language, khachapuris are the amalgamation of everything amazing a dish could possibly contain - soft fluffy dough, melted cheese, butter, and sometimes even a runny egg.
 Even better, those are essentially the only major ingredients actually needed in its preparation.
 Of the many types of khachapuri, the most famous - and even an unofficial national dish for Georgians - is none other than the Acharuli or Adjarian Khachapuri (აჭარული ხაჭაპური).
 In essence, a pudgy little gondola of creamy cheesy awesomeness.